Sheaf quantization in Weinstein symplectic manifolds: Introduction

+As alluded to earlier, one can summarize Theorem \ref{thm: main} by saying that the category $\mathfrak{Sh}_\emptyset(X, \lambda)$ enjoys key geometric properties of the Fukaya category.
+On the one hand, this is no accident: in \cite{gpsconstructible} it is shown that for stably polarized Weinstein manifolds $(X, \lambda)$, the category $\mathfrak{Sh}_\emptyset(X)$ is equivalent to the ind-completion of the wrapped Fukaya category.\footnote{The restriction to the stably polarized case is because the descent arguments of \S\ref{sec:descent} have not been set up on the Fukaya side.} On the other hand, the proof in \cite{gpsconstructible} uses in a crucial way the antimicrolocalization of the present paper (Theorem \ref{thm: relative antimicrolocalization}) to reduce to the case of cotangent bundles.

-For a manifold $M$, we write $\sh(M)$ for the category of sheaves valued in the symmetric monoidal stable $\infty$-category $\mathcal{C}$ of the reader's choice.
-For instance, the dg category of complexes of sheaves of abelian groups on $M$, localized along the acyclic sheaves.
+For a manifold $M$, we write $\sh(M)$ for the $\infty$-category of sheaves valued in the symmetric monoidal stable compactly generated $\infty$-category $\mathcal{C}$ of the reader's choice.
+As a basic example, one can take $\sh(M)$ to be the dg derived category of complexes of sheaves of abelian groups on $M$ localized along the acyclic sheaves.
 Another possibility for $\mathcal{C}$ is the stable $\infty$-category of spectra.

 We appeal often to results from the foundational reference on microlocal sheaf theory \cite{kashiwara-schapira}.
 This work was written in the then-current terminology of bounded derived categories.
-The hypothesis of boundedness can typically be removed, though one needs in some cases different arguments, such as for proper base change, where to work in the unbounded setting one needs to use \cite{spaltenstein}, and in one lemma pertaining to the noncharacteristic deformation lemma, where to work in the unbounded setting one needs to use \cite{robalo-schapira}.
-There are some instances when boundedness is fundamental, e.g. whenever one wants to apply Verdier duality twice, but we will never do this.
+The hypothesis of boundedness can typically be removed, though one needs in some cases different arguments, such as for proper base change, where to work in the unbounded setting one needs to use \cite{spaltenstein}, and for the noncharacteristic deformation lemma, where one needs \cite{robalo-schapira}.
+We avoid any constructions where boundedness is fundamental (e.g. asserting that applying Verdier duality twice gives the identity).
 Passing to the dg or stable $\infty$ setting is solely a matter of having adequate foundations; in the dg setting one can use \cite{drinfelddgquotient, toenmorita} and in general \cite{luriehttpub, lurieha}.
 The latter also provide foundations for working with sheaves of categories more generally, which we will require as well.

 For a sheaf $F \in \sh(M)$, we write $ss(F) \subset T^*M$ for its microsupport, i.e.~the locus of codirections along which the space of local sections is nonconstant.
 For $X \subset T^*M$, we write $\sh_X(M)$ for sheaves microsupported in $X$.